BastiTee/pype-cli/README.md

 * Run `pype pype.config shell-install`
 * Run `pype pype.config shell-uninstall` to remove if necessary

-If you want to use one-tab completion (instead of two tab presses) you can add the following section to your `.bashrc` file (unfortunatly I did not find a solution for zshell yet):
+If you want to use one-tab completion (instead of two tab presses) you can add the following section to your `.bashrc` file (unfortunatly there is no corresponding solution for zshell):

 ```shell
 bind 'set show-all-if-ambiguous on'